thorchain/THORChain-v1/docs/whitepaper-en.md

 SELF
 Owned by the protocol.

-Table: Rune Information.
-Total Supply updated every block by the Validator Set.
+*Table: Rune Information.
+Total Supply updated every block by the Validator Set.*

-The first 100 Validators Auction their way into the Validator Set by staking into T0.
-The Top 100 are assigned to be Validators, assessed every block.
-Staking is simply a transaction to T0, where the incoming address is saved in the Staking Array, alongside balance.
+The first `100` Validators Auction their way into the Validator Set by staking into `T0`.
+The Top `100` are assigned to be Validators, assessed every block.
+Staking is simply a transaction to `T0`, where the incoming address is saved in the Staking Array, alongside balance.

- Figure: A prospective Validator stakes.
+*Figure: A prospective Validator stakes.*

-The Top 100 Validators in the Staking Array Stakers are Validators that secure the protocol, and this is tracked in the Validators array.
-If a new validator stakes more than the 100th Validator, the old Validator is removed from the Validators array and the new one is added.
+The Top `100` Validators in the Staking Array Stakers are Validators that secure the protocol, and this is tracked in the Validators array.
+If a new validator stakes more than the `100th` Validator, the old Validator is removed from the Validators array and the new one is added.
 This can be observed by anyone and is updated every block.
-A bondPeriod specifies the minimum amount of blocks before a Validator can withdraw stake (14 days).
-Block Rewards accumulate in T0.
+A bondPeriod specifies the minimum amount of blocks before a Validator can withdraw stake (`14` days).
+Block Rewards accumulate in `T0`.
 When a block reward is issued, the tokenData field is updated to increase total Rune supply commensurately.
-Staked Validators can withdraw their split share of Block Rewards at anytime (1/100th of the accumulated rewards).
+Staked Validators can withdraw their split share of Block Rewards at anytime (`1/100th` of the accumulated rewards).
 Reward entitlements are tracked in the Validators field.

 Delegating tokens to an existing Validator (or Staker who wishes to become a Validator) is performed by the Rune holder simply performing a transaction that specifies an address that is already in the Staking Array.
 Not specifying a Staking Address, or an address that is invalid will result in them contending to be a Validator instead of a Delegator:

- Figure: A rune holder delegates to a Staker.
+_Figure: A rune holder delegates to a Staker._

 The Delegator’s address is nested against a Staker, storing balance and their address.
 The Staker has no authority to spend a Delegator’s balance, but it counts towards their total balance.
 If Delegators add enough balance to a Staker to become a Validator, the Staker enters at the next block.
 Delegators are entitled  to withdraw their share of rewards at any time, pro-rata against what has been accumulated towards their Validator’s address.
 Delegators are bound to the bonding period and unbonding period of their parent Validator.
-Withdrawing Stake and Rewards is via the same logic that allows Liquidity Stakers to withdraw Liquidity and Fees in CLPs, covered in § 6.2.
+Withdrawing Stake and Rewards is via the same logic that allows Liquidity Stakers to withdraw Liquidity and Fees in CLPs, covered in `§ 6.2`.
 Voting and Validator Signalling is covered in the Validator Signalling Whitepaper.

 ## Other Features